metonym/svelte-pincode/README.md

 ### Focusing the first input

-To programmatically focus the first input, invoke the `focusFirstInput` method on a component reference.
+To programmatically focus the first input, invoke the `focusFirstInput` method in a component reference.

 <!-- prettier-ignore-start -->
 ```svelte